Army Enlisted Jobs: Military Intelligence

 Here are the Army MOS's (military occupational specialties) that fall into the Military Intelligence Field:

-35S - Signals Collector/Analyst: Exploits non-voice communications and other electronic signals and provides intelligence reports and primarily responsible for performing detection, acquisition, location, and identification of foreign electronic intelligence.
+- 35S - Signals Collector/Analyst: Exploits non-voice communications and other electronic signals and provides intelligence reports and primarily responsible for performing the detection, acquisition, location, and identification of foreign electronic intelligence.